seattlehomebrew/seattlehomebrew.github.io/_posts/2012-02-13-backyard-pale-2011-harvest-brewday.md

 A simple Pale Ale brewed using only the homegrown Centennial and Cascade hops from my first year backyard hop harvest.

-The label in the picture above doesn&#8217;t show clearly, but it&#8217;s actually this picture:
+The label in the picture above doesn't show clearly, but it's actually this picture:

 <!--more-->